 Here are a couple ways to fix oily hair.
-Some are simple changes to your lifestyle habits, while others may involve updating your hair care routine with new products formulated for oily hair.
+Some are simple changes to your lifestyle habits, while others may involve a new oily hair care routine to specifically address the issue.

 1. Use the right hair products

 Oily hair requires special care — you should use products that are formulated for this hair type.
 Look for products that will gently cleanse your hair to clear excess oil without adding any more in the process.
 The products should also be lightweight, so strands don’t appear heavy after your hair care routine.
-If you aren’t sure where to start, check out our Oily Hair Care product collection filled with products that will help fix oily strands.
+If you aren’t sure where to start, check out our Ghost collection filled with products that will help treat oily hair.

 2. Change how often you wash your hair